GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 #Phonology

-Apply the new Consonant Structure generated to every generated word beyond the nouns

 voiceless vowels?????? maybe not
-Also add syllable structure generation!!!

 also randomly selected ways to spell. e.g if /ʃ/ appears, it could be spelled as š, sch, sh etc. There will be entire sets of orthographies which have preset spellings for every possible sound generated.
 A set will be chosen at random, this will ensure that the orthography has some cohesion.